eqasim-org/eqasim-switzerland/README.md

-This repository contains all the scripts that are used to create the IVT Switzerland / Zurich MATSim scenario.
-It uses a custom build pipeline with `python` modules that call each other in the sense of incremental builds.
+This repository contains the documentation and the code used to create the Switzerland synthetic population and corresponding travel.
+It also provides stages that can be used to convert it and run a MATSim/eqasim agent-based simulations.
+Furthermore, it provides a visualization of the data at the end of the pipeline.

-A more flexible version is being made public at [https://github.com/eqasim-org/synpp](https://github.com/eqasim-org/synpp).
-The documentation is more thorough, and may be helpful.
+The pipeline uses the `synpp` Python package for stage chaining avaialble at [here](https://github.com/eqasim-org/synpp).

 # Installation

+Before using the pipeline one needs to have the Python environment set up.
+This can be done either by setting up the `conda` environment or a `python` environment.

+For setting up the conda environment (not continuously tested):

 Two bash scripts which set up everything that is needed to run the pipeline on Linux machines, as well as a requirements.txt file, can be found in `environment`: